piotrek111/swagger-petstore-test/FUNCTIONAL TEST CASES.md

 ##### Steps:
 - Perform `GET` request with both statuses in the query string array
 ##### Expected results:
-- Server returns `400 - Invalid status value`
+- Server returns `200 - OK`
-##### Additional considerations:
-- API could be tweaked to ignore unsupported categories in such cases and only return data if there is a match
+- List (array of JSON objects) is returned only for all the pets that match supported status value(s).
+Invalid entries are ignored.

 ***